dreyercalitz/tinymce-rails-fileupload/README.md

-# Tinymce::Rails::Documentupload
+# tinymce-rails-fileupload plugin

-Simple plugin for TinyMCE4 that allows for uploading documents from your computer and inserting a link to the uploaded document.
+Simple plugin for TinyMCE4 that allows for uploading files from your computer and inserting a link to the uploaded document.

 It makes no assumption on how you store the files, it simply POSTs data to a URL and expects a JSON response (see the Setup).

 This plugin started as a copy of [tinymce-rails-imageupload](https://github.com/PerfectlyNormal/tinymce-rails-imageupload).

 ## Requirements